unipartdigital/workflows_engine/docs/source/primitives.rst

 A data listing component.
 This renders data defined in the context according to the following patterns dependent on the "display_type" of the component being set to "list" or "details":
-    - list: "data" should point to a list of strings, this will simply list all values provided
+    - list: "data" should point to a list of strings (can be MarkDown formatted), this will simply list all values provided
-    - details: "data" should point an object in the context consisting of a list of "{'label': '...', 'value': '...'}", this will list the values with stylised labels
+    - details: "**label:** value" A single string with optional Markdown formatting

 If the component is of type "list" then it will look like this: